 - Kelor Island: A lot of Komodo tours stop at this island since it’s close to Labuan Bajo.
 It has a hill you can climb for a nice view of Flores island.

-- Island Resorts: For private island resorts near Komodo, you have your choice of Le Pirate Island, Sebayur Island Resort, or Kanawa Island Resort.
+- Private Island Resorts: For private island resorts near Komodo, you have your choice of Le Pirate Island, Sebayur Island Resort, or Kanawa Island Resort.

-- Scuba Diving: Komodo is famous for its world class snorkeling and scuba diving.
+- Scuba Diving: Komodo Indonesia is famous for its world class snorkeling and scuba diving.
 You can see bright coral reefs and lots of underwater wildlife here.

 - Labuan Bajo: Don’t forget to spend some time exploring the town of Labuan Bajo and its surroundings.
 There are a bunch of good things to do near Labuan Bajo.
 I’ll be covering those separately from this Komodo Island travel guide.

 Komodo Island Map